 C++ Math remquo

-The function finds the floating point remainder of numerator/denominator (rounded to the nearest integer value) and it also stores the quotient internally to the pointer passed in the parameter of the function.
+The function calculates the floating-point modulus of the numerator divided by the denominator (rounded to the nearest integer) and simultaneously saves the quotient internally to the pointer provided as a parameter to the function.

 Syntax